Greek underworld: Elysium/Elysian Fields

 The Elysium (also referred to as the Elysian Fields) was a utopian, paradisiacal afterlife reserved for specially distinguished individuals.
 The Elysian Fields are first referenced in Homer's Odyssey Book 4 where Menelaus is promised that he will go there instead of dying (and so distinguishing it from the afterlife proper): it is described as being located at the edges of the earth (the peirata) and is where life is "easiest for men".
 However, Menelaus does not achieve this fate due to anything he has done during his lifetime but rather because he is Zeus' son-in-law (being married to Helen).
 In Hesiod's Works and Days, however, this is a paradise that heroes could attain.
 Eventually, as concepts of the afterlife broadened and became more "democratic", the generally righteous could be sent to the Elysian Fields after being judged by the underworld judges, Rhadamanthus and Minos.

 Isles of the Blessed

 By Hesiod's time, the Elysium would also be known as the Fortunate Isles or the Isles of the Blessed.
 The isles, which were sometimes treated as a geographical location on Earth, would become known as a place of reward in the underworld for those who were judged exceptionally pure.

+Erebus

+Erebus is the personification of darkness, particularly that of the underworld.
+The name "Erebus" is often used by ancient authors to refer either to the underworld, or to the subterranean region through which souls of the dead travel to reach the underworld.